 Those good, and even logical, choices that try to snatch our focus and deter us from following through on what God has shown us.

-The loophole that presented itself to Davidwas finding all that was necessary for the sacrifice ready at just the right time.
+The loophole that presented itself to David was the offer of all that was necessary for the sacrifice at just the right time.
 “Look how the Lord provided everything!” he could have thought.

-But Moriah is a place for learning to not take the easy way in serving God.
+But Moriah is a place for learning that god wants our best.

 So David paid for the threshing floor, the oxen, the wood, and the grain.
 “I can’t offer something that’s not even mine, and which cost me nothing,” he said.
 This pleased the Lord, and the plague stopped.